sachithmuhandiram/Go_Tutorial/Pointers/README.md

 ### Important
 array,slices,maps and channels are considered as refereces.
 So if we pass one of these to a function and modify it, it means we are modifying the memory location.

+Pointers are useful and efficient, but we should understand why and where to use them.
+[This example](https://medium.com/@blanchon.vincent/go-should-i-use-a-pointer-instead-of-a-copy-of-my-struct-44b43b104963) shows the difference.